TomasRan/awesome-pie-chart/README.md

 # awesome-pie-chart
 Here is the pie chart.<br/>
 You can customize your own pie chart.
-Extended space is provided.In actually, that's my purpose.
-In my opinion, flexibility is very important to a component. <br/>
+Extended space is provided. <br/>
-It's convinient for us to create a pie chart in serveral minutes by using this.At first, let's see what it will be look like, as you know:
-> word is cheap, show me the realization:
+It's convinient for us to create a pie chart in serveral minutes by using this.At first, let's see what it will be look like, as you know: Word is cheap, show me the realization.

 example 1:<br/>
 ![图片丢失](http://cl.ly/2T0P0N3F3n37/Snip20160331_4.png)